-For the observation of astronomical objects the size of telescope mirrors has been continuously increased over the last years.
+For the observation of astronomical objects, the size of telescope mirrors has been continuously increased over the last years.
 Telescopes with large primary mirrors or even multi-telescope arrays were built in order to enhance the optical resolution and the collection efficiency, respectively.
-Several telescopes with mirrors of more than 8 m diameter were installed, e.g. the very large telescope (VLT) of the European Southern Observatory (ESO) in Chile or the 10 m Keck Telescope in Hawaii.
-The high resolution of the telescopes however, is counteracted by turbulences in the Earth’s atmosphere: different temperature layers with different refraction indices act as little lenses, thus distorting the wavefront emitted by the astronomical object.
-Therefore images acquired by these ground based telescopes appear blurred by atmospheric distortions.
-In order to obtain diffraction limited images, one measure to avoid these distortions is to install the telescope above the Earth’s atmosphere, like the Hubble Space Telescope.
-But the size of telescopes that can be transported to space by today’s rockets is limited by the weight of the mirrors and the budgets available.
+Several telescopes with mirrors of more than 8 m diameter were installed, e.g. the Very Large Telescope (VLT) of the European Southern Observatory (ESO) in Chile or the 10 m Keck Telescope in Hawaii.
+The high resolution of the telescopes, however, is thwarted by turbulences in the Earth’s atmosphere: different temperature layers with different refraction indices act as little lenses, thus distorting the wavefront emitted by the astronomical object.
+Therefore, images acquired by these ground-based telescopes appear blurred by atmospheric distortions.
+In order to obtain diffraction-limited images, one measure for avoiding these distortions is to install the telescope above the Earth’s atmosphere, like the Hubble or the James Webb Space Telescope.
+However, the size of telescopes that can be transported to space by today’s rockets is limited by the weight of the mirrors and the budgets available.

-For ground-based telescopes a possibility to obtain diffraction limited images is to apply adaptive optics in order generate a plane wave.
-The principles of adaptive optics are not only applied to correct optical aberrations in astronomy but also e.g. in retinal imaging systems.
-The incoming wavefront (emitted by a star and distorted by the atmosphere) is guided to a deformable mirror and subsequently analyzed by a wavefront sensor (e.g. a Shack-Hartmann Sensor).
+For ground-based telescopes, a possibility to obtain diffraction-limited images is to apply a technique called adaptive optics in order generate a plane wave.
+This technique is not only applied to correct optical aberrations in astronomy but also e.g. in retinal imaging systems.
+The incoming wavefront (emitted by a star and distorted by the atmosphere) is reflected off a deformable mirror and subsequently analyzed by a wavefront sensor (e.g. a Shack-Hartmann sensor).
 This wavefront sensor provides a continuous feedback signal to adapt the curvature of the deformable mirror, in order to obtain a flat wavefront in real-time (rates up to 1000 Hz).
-This way a point-like object will be a point in the resulting image and diffraction limited images are obtained.
+In this way, a point-like object will be almost point-like in the resulting image, and diffraction-limited images are obtained.

-For this adaptive optics approach, point-like sources in the angle of view are necessary as reference objects.
+For this adaptive optics approach, point-like reference sources in or just outside the telescope’s scientific field of view are necessary.
 To this end, sufficiently bright stars of point-like appearance are employed – so-called ‘Natural Guide Stars’ (NGS).
 The telescope optics is continuously adapted such that these NGS appear point-like in the image.
-This way also the wavefront distortion for adjacent objects is corrected.
+In this way, also the wavefront distortion for adjacent objects is corrected.
 Unfortunately, stars that qualify as NGS are very rare, limiting this approach to small segments of the sky only.
 A solution to this problem is to produce artificial point-like objects in the night sky using laser-based techniques (“laser guide stars”, LGS).
-One realization of a LGS is to excite the Sodium atoms which are present in the mesosphere, 90 to 110 km above the Earth’s surface.
-This layer is evenly distributed, relatively stable and furthermore high enough above the turbulent atmosphere so that emitted fluorescence light will undergo the same distortions in the atmosphere as the light emitted by the object of interest.
+One realization of a LGS is to excite the sodium atoms which are present in the mesosphere, 90 to 110 km above the Earth’s surface.
+This layer is evenly distributed, relatively stable and furthermore high enough above the turbulent atmosphere, such that the emitted fluorescence light will suffer the same distortions in the atmosphere as the light emitted by the object of interest.

-Thus far, sodium laser guide stars have been realized using dye lasers or sum-frequency mixing of solid state lasers, but both approaches are limited in optical output power and extremely demanding in maintenance.
-In order to excite the sodium atoms in the mesosphere a very strong laser that is resonant with the sodium atoms is required.
-A continuous wave laser with a linewidth of less than 5 MHz at 589 nm and fine tuning capability in order to match the hyperfine structure of sodium is mandatory.
+Until recently, sodium laser guide stars were realized using dye lasers or sum-frequency mixing of solid-state lasers, but both approaches are limited in optical output power and extremely demanding in maintenance.
+In order to excite the sodium atoms in the mesosphere, a very strong laser that is resonant with the sodium atoms is required.
+A continuous-wave laser with a linewidth of less than 5 MHz at 589 nm and fine-tuning capability in order to match the hyperfine structure of sodium is mandatory.
 A power of at least 20 W is necessary to create a sufficient flux of fluorescence photons at the telescope.

 TOPTICA’s solution to these requirements is the SodiumStar, a compact, reliable, turn-key laser system with 20 W output power, built in cooperation with the Canadian company MPB Communications.
 The system is a combination of a spectrally narrow diode laser at 1178 nm (DL DFB) employed as seed laser, a novel narrow-band Raman fiber amplifier approach, and resonant frequency-conversion to 589 nm.
 Raman amplification is based on nonlinear interaction between a seed laser and a broad-band pump laser within an optical fiber.
-A low frequency ‘seed’ photon induces inelastic raman scattering of a higher-frequency ‘pump’ photon thus generating another photon at frequency of the seed laser and a phonon transmitting the excess energy to the medium.
-This process allows for reaching high output powers but comes at the cost of a broadened linewidth.
-Over the last years a technique to obtain narrow-band Raman amplification, with a linewidth limited only by the linewidth of the seed laser was developed at ESO and is now licenced and matured by TOPTICA Photonics.
+A low frequency ‘seed’ photon induces inelastic Raman scattering of a higher-frequency ‘pump’ photon, thus generating another photon at the frequency of the seed laser and a phonon transmitting the excess energy to the medium.
+Over the last years, a technique to obtain high-power narrow-band Raman amplification, with a linewidth limited only by the linewidth of the seed laser was developed at ESO and is now licenced and matured by TOPTICA Photonics.
 The SodiumStar features a linewidth of less than 5 MHz at 589 nm and a tunability of 30 GHz.
 It is a rugged industrial laser solution that can be remotely operated and even endures the harsh environment at high altitudes where the telescopes are located.
-In Sept.
-2013 the VLT at Paranal, Chile will be equipped with four SodiumStars which will be directly built into the existing telescope structure.
+Since 2014, all major ground-based optical/IR observatories have been equipped with SodiumStar laser systems.

 This power scalable approach also offers solutions for other high power continuous-wave visible laser applications such as laser atom cooling, Sodium LIDAR, laser image projectors, laser TV, medical therapy or super resolution microscopy.
-It is implemented in the DL RFA SHG pro, based on a DL 100/ pro design as a seed laser, featuring an output power of 2 W, a linewidth of less than 1 MHz and 20 GHz mode-hop free tuning range.
+It is implemented in the DLC RFA-SHG pro, based on a DL 100/ pro design as a seed laser, featuring an output power of 2 W, a linewidth of less than 1 MHz and 20 GHz mode-hop-free tuning range.